aewallin/allantools/docs/dev.rst

     * TheoH
     * Confidence intervals based on identified noise-type and equivalent degrees of freedom.
     * Bias corrections for biased statistics (totdev, mtotdev, htotdev, theo1)
+    * Multi-threading for faster processing of (very) large datasets
+    * Faster algorithms for mtotdev() and htotdev() which are currently very slow

 * Improve documentation
 * Improve packaging for PyPi and/or other packaging systems (PPA for Ubuntu/Debian?)